Itineraries

 Get itinerary-level Rwanda updates while you are still deciding.

-Useful if you are comparing a short gorilla trip against a longer Rwanda route and want practical changes sent to you before you move into a quote flow.
+Useful if you are comparing a short gorilla trip with a longer Rwanda route and want updates before you ask for planning help.

 Sources